mfrisoli/global-land-temp-dw/README.md

 - Data is imported to AWS Redshift
 - Data quality tests are carried out to make sure the data exists and is available

+## The Data:

+The source of the data used for this project comes from Kaggle [Climate Change: Earth Surface Temperature Data Set](https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data).

+"Some say climate change is the biggest threat of our age while others say it’s a myth based on dodgy science.
+We are turning some of the data over to you so you can form your own view."

+Date: starts in 1750 for average land temperature and 1850 for max and min land temperatures and global ocean and land temperatures

+Files Included:
+- Global Land Temperatures By Major City (GlobalLandTemperaturesByMajorCity.csv)
+- Global Land Temperatures By City (GlobalLandTemperaturesByCity.csv)

+The raw data comes from the [Berkeley Earth data page](http://berkeleyearth.org/data/).

 ## Files

- - `helpers`: Directory with multiple functions modularized in python scripts.
+ - `/helpers`: Directory with multiple functions modularized in python scripts.
- - `data`: Directory where the dataset is stored before uploading to s3.
+ - `/data`: Directory where the dataset is stored before uploading to s3.
  - `DW.cfg`: Configuration file that has all the main parameters required to create an AWS Redshift cluster using Infrastructure as code (IaC) methodology.
  - `awsUser.cfg`: Configuration with user ID and secret key.
 File not included in the repository.
  - `Project ETL Notebook.ipynb`: Notebook with ETL pipeline code.